Apprenticeships

 Where can I go?

-They both require trades and skills from overseas, and America in particular, has a large construction industry which is a popular apprenticeship field within the UK.
-Be sure to look into how to get an apprenticeship abroad to see more on where you can study when looking for jobs abroad or thinking of working abroad.
-Make sure you make the most of them, since they afford the same opportunities as your year 11 work experience.
+America, in particular, has a large construction industry which is a popular apprenticeship field within the UK.
+Be sure to look into how to get an apprenticeship abroad to see more about where you can study when looking for jobs abroad or thinking of working abroad.
+Make sure you make the most of them since they afford the same opportunities as your year 11 work experience.

 Australia

-Australia is one of the best places to look for apprenticeships abroad for 16 year olds or apprenticeships abroad for 17 year olds.
+Australia is one of the best places to look for apprenticeships abroad for 16-year-olds or apprenticeships abroad for 17-year-olds.
 You can start an Australian apprenticeship as a school leaver, after college or even as an adult wanting a change in career or to boost your experience in your current work.
-As in the UK, your apprenticeship will be paid and will be a combination of on the job and school-based learning.
+As in the UK, your apprenticeship will be paid and will be a combination of on-the-job and school-based learning.

 Will I get paid?